UPCnet/genweb.core/README.txt

 - Custom Workflows modifications of PloneBoard and Poi.
 It's needed to create a custom package for it.
 - Choose the custom structure/viewlets/CSS modifications made to all flavors may apply here (e.g DocumentActions)
 - Constraints to use in folders.
+- Check if the patches in gemweb.patcher are longer necessary for new versions of products.
+- Trim and make more sostenible utils.py.
+- Move language selector into a independent language selector.

 New Packages
 ------------